 COVID-19 InformationDue to the COVID-19 pandemic, we are limiting the number of people into our offices for the safety of the public and our employees.
 Our offices are closed to the public—we’ve transitioned all business to be conducted by phone and email only.
 We can be reached by calling 248-858-5389 or emailing

 email@example.com Monday-Friday from 8:30 a.m. to 5 p.m.
 Your patience and understanding during this time is greatly appreciated.
 Thank you.

 The impact of soil erosion and sedimentation continues to be of great concern in areas undergoing construction activities.
-Improper management of these sites can result in pollution to the water resources of Oakland County.
+Improper management of these sites can result in pollution to our water resources.

 The Oakland County Water Resources Commissioner's Office (WRC) is responsible for administering the Soil Erosion and Sedimentation Control Act (See

 Soil Erosion Act, Part 91 of PA 451 of 1994, as amended.)
 The purpose of the legislation is to minimize erosion and control sedimentation to protect the water resources of the State.

 Any earth change/disturbance over one (1) acre in size and/or within 500 feet of a water of the state (including a lake, stream, wetland, or drain) within Oakland County requires a Soil Erosion and Sedimentation Control (SESC) Permit.

 The WRC has been designated to serve the communities in Oakland County that do not have a local Soil Erosion Control Program.